 The Group's gap and basis mismatch positions are reported quarterly to the Prudential Regulation Authority (PRA).
-The Society also employs Economic Value of Equity measures in line with European Banking Authority (EBA) requirements.
-The Society's internal limits framework ensures that Interest Rate Risk in the Banking Book is controlled at much lower exposures than would trigger a notification to the PRA under the established EBA reporting triggers.
+The Society also employs Economic Value of Equity measures in line with regulatory requirements.
+The Society's internal limits framework ensures that Interest Rate Risk in the Banking Book is controlled at much lower exposures than would trigger a notification to the PRA under the established reporting triggers.